HOA board of director roles and responsibilities explained

 Treasurer

 Your budget primarily dictates the effectiveness of your board.
 This makes the treasurer’s role essential.
-They will be the keeper of financial records, ensuring they are both accurate and thorough.
-The treasurer will apprise the board of the association’s financial health through regular reports of income and expenses and will also produce an annual financial report to all members.
+They will be the keeper of financial records, seeing they are both accurate and thorough.
+The treasurer will apprise the board of the property’s financial health through regular reports of income and expenses and will also produce an annual financial report to all members.
 Look to the treasurer to submit financial records in the case of an audit and authorize any disbursement of funds.
 The treasurer is also the primary check signer for community payables.

 Board structures can vary, but specific officer roles are universal and necessary.
 Having the wrong people leading your board can result in a stagnant board that can’t accomplish its goals, creating community division and strife.
-To build a solid foundation for your community association board, no matter where you live, make sure that the best possible people fill these roles at your meetings.
+To build a solid foundation for your community board, no matter where you live, make sure that the best possible people fill these roles at your meetings.

 To learn how a professional management company like FirstService Residential can support your community, contact a member of our team.